Modern Chinese History VI: Creating a Communist Mindset 1949-1957

 Marxist ideology played a real role in crafting China’s foreign policy positions.
 Mao was impressed with the Soviet Union’s rapid industrialization despite its human costs.
-The CCP believed that if they applied Marxist economic principles as faithfully then China too would see rapid development.
+The CCP believed that if Marxist economic principles were applied faithfully, then China too would see rapid development.
 Because of this and because of his distrust of the West, from the first days of the PRC, Mao made it clear that the PRC would “lean to one side”, meaning that Mao intended to reject aid from capitalists such as America and Britain and to align itself with the USSR and other communist countries.
 Mao believed their common ideologies would create strong bonds.
 He also believed that aligning with Soviet countries would underpin the momentum of the Chinese communist revolution domestically.

 Having made the decision to align itself with the USSR, Mao further stated that he would “clean the house before inviting in the guests” meaning that he would not recognize diplomatic relations, treaties or agreements which the PRC had inherited from the Republic of China and that he would clean the country of any remaining colonial influences.
 All new diplomatic relations and treaties China entered into were to be based on equality, and were to be negotiated on a country by country basis.
 Additionally, The PRC would not establish diplomatic relations with any country that continued relations with the KMT.

 The challenges of the Sino-Soviet relationship were made clear when Mao traveled to Moscow to meet with “big brother Stalin” for the first time in December 1949.
 Initial talks between Mao and Stalin accomplished nothing, and Stalin treated Mao in a way that made him feel personally slighted.
 It wasn’t until February 1950 that Mao and his chief diplomat Zhou Enlai finally succeeded in getting the Soviets to sign the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance.
 The treaty set out that the two countries would assist each other in the case of renewed Japanese or Allied aggression.
 In separate treaties, the Soviet Union agreed to withdraw its troops from Manchuria and to return the Manchurian Railway and other property in Dalian and Lushan, thus effectively abrogating the special privileges in Manchuria that it has secured from the KMT at the end of the war.
 China in turn recognized the independence of Outer Mongolia.
-The USSR also agreed to give the PRC a loan of $300 million, and to provide it with technical and economic assistance which the loan itself financed.
+The USSR also agreed to give the PRC a loan of $300 million and to provide it with technical and economic assistance which the loan itself financed.

 Having recovered complete Chinese sovereignty in Manchuria, Mao turned his attention to Xinjiang, Inner Mongolia, Hong Kong, Tibet and Taiwan.
 Mao was intent upon restoring China’s borders to those established at its maximum historic extent during its imperialist era.
 In terms of Xinjiang and Inner Mongolia, the PRC moved quickly to re-establish a firm political and military grip on the provinces and began to encourage the migration of Han Chinese into the areas.
 In terms of Hong Kong, Mao decided not to demand Hong Kong’s immediate return.
 As a British protectorate, Mao believed that Hong Kong would be useful both as a base from which the PRC could collect international intelligence and as a port from which the PRC China could import international goods and capital.

 Tibet was given no such clemency.
 Mao never considered that the pseudo-independence which Tibet enjoyed during the second Sino-Japanese War and China’s Civil War to have been legitimate, despite declaring during the war with Japan that minorities would be free to decide their own destinies once the war had been won.
 Instead, Mao argued that the CCP had what amounted to a moral duty to free Tibet from it semi-feudal, backward, theocratic state.
 Consequently, in October 1950, China invaded Tibet.
-Tibet tried to secure international assistance for it defense saying: “Liberation from what and from whom?
-We are a happy country.” but no significant help was forthcoming.
+Tibet tried to secure international assistance for it defense saying – “Liberation from what and from whom?
+We are a happy country.” – but no significant help was forthcoming.
 By May 23, 1951, Tibetans had little option but to sign in Beijing the 17 Point Agreement for the Peaceful Liberation of Tibet.
 The Agreement left Tibet’s political, economic and social systems in place with the Dalai Lama at its head while Tibet in turn agreed to recognize China’s sovereignty over Tibetan territory.

 Having re-secured Tibet, Mao’s next objective was to regain control over Taiwan.
 In a January 1950 speech Truman stated that America would take a neutral stance towards Taiwan and stop military assistance to Chiang Kai-shek’s KMT regime.
 Mao interpreted that speech as giving it a clear hand to retake the island.
 Mao and his generals knew that retaking Taiwan would be difficult.
 Not only was Taiwan an island, but it was also well defended by the remnants of the KMT’s large, well-equipped army.
 Indeed, the PRC had already failed to capture the proximate, less well defended island of Jinmen.
 Mao decided to delay its campaign against Taiwan until spring 1951 in order to give the People’s Liberation Army more time to prepare.
 The outbreak of the Korean War, however, changed America’s position toward Taiwan thus making reunification in the short term impossible.